The Employment Outlook for Pediatric NPs and PAs

 Pediatric physician assistants can also become certified and earn a Certificate of Added Qualifications (CAQ) in Pediatrics from the National Commission on Certification for Physician Assistants (NCCPA) to show their advanced expertise in the specialty.

-According to a white paper published in the May/June 2019 issue of the Journal of Pediatric Health Care, a growing number of healthcare organizations understand the value of pediatric expertise.
+According to a white paper published in the May/June 2019 Journal of Pediatric Health Care issue, a growing number of healthcare organizations understand the value of pediatric expertise.

 “Health care systems are increasingly recognizing the importance of hiring providers with pediatric expertise for the care of children,” wrote Kristin Hittle Gigli, Ph.D., RN, CPNP-AC, CCRN, et al. “Providers without pediatric education and certification require longer orientation, resulting in loss of provider productivity and reimbursement for postgraduate pediatric education.”